tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 The idea behind fallback cards is similar to that of targeted sentence cards but the front side is different.
-When a fallback card comes up for review, it looks like a regular **word card** but you can hover over the target word to reveal the full sentence.
+When a fallback card comes up for review, it looks like a regular **word card**, but you can hover over the target word to reveal the full sentence.
 Fallback cards basically give their users all the benefits of targeted sentence cards but are designed for people who worry about forming context-dependent memories.